mitmath/1806/README.md

 ### Lecture 12 (March 3)

 We're now ready to describe the complete solution to A * x=b.
-And if A is square and invertible, there is a unique solution.
+If A is square and invertible, there is a unique solution.
 If A is not invertible and b is not in the column space of A, there is no solution.
 If A is not invertible, but b _is_ in the column space of A, we have _infinitely many solutions_!
 How do we describe them?
 The nullspace of A plays the key role.

 If xp solves A * xp = b and xn solves A * xn = 0 (xn is in the nullspace of A), then A * (xp + xn) = b so x = xp + xn also solves A * x = b!
 Every solution of A * x = b can be written in this form: a _particular solution_ xp, which solves A * xp = b, plus any vector xn in the nullspace of A. When A is invertible, the nullspace is trivial and the solution is unique.
 Otherwise, we can write down an infinite set of solutions because the nullspace contains infinitely many vectors!